 Some thirty years ago the American gun-buying public began to see semi-automatic pistols as reliable firearms.
 Once semi-autos cleared that hurdle, their superior capacity and quick reloadability ruled the day.
 When cops switched to semis, that convinced a lot of average gun buyers that it was safe to do the same.
 And yet revolver sales are still going strong — and for good reason!
 Here are three very good reasons to carry a revolver instead of a semi-automatic pistol.

-Gun guys find it easy to load, unload and reload semi-automatic handgun magazine and firearms.
+Gun guys find it easy to load, unload and reload semi-automatic handgun magazines and firearms.
 They know when and how to rack the slide.
-They have little trouble disassembling and re-assembling a semi for cleaning.
+They may have little trouble disassembling and re-assembling a semi for cleaning.
 Some are cool with manipulating frame-mounted safeties.
 Beginning shooters and non-enthusiast shooters?
 Not so much.

 Compact Stopping Power

 Some gun guys reject the idea of “stopping power.”
 Shot placement is all.
 Period.
 And there’s no question that it’s generally more difficult to shoot a double-action revolver accurately than a relatively light-triggered semi-automatic pistol.
-But all things being equal, it’s better to shoot a bad guy with a bigger bullet than a smaller one (make a bigger hole).
+But all things being equal, it’s better to shoot a bad guy with a bigger bullet than a smaller one (makes a bigger hole).

 If you want compact (i.e., easily concealable) stopping power, you can carry a .357-firing snub-nosed revolver in your pocket.
 There are relatively small .45 semis, but you can’t buy a .357 semi-automatic “mouse gun.”
-And as far as shop placement/accuracy goes, it’s a lot easier to dry fire a revolver than a semi-automatic pistol.
+And as far as shot placement/accuracy goes, it’s a lot easier to dry fire a revolver than a semi-automatic pistol.
 And that’s the best way to improve your shooting.